thkrdanubhav/Reddit-And-Twitter-Scraper/README.md

 # Social Media Scrapers: Reddit & Twitter (X)

 Two lightweight and general-purpose Python scrapers designed to collect textual data from **Reddit** and **Twitter/X**.
 The scrapers are useful for building datasets for Natural Language Processing (NLP), text classification, sentiment analysis, and more.
+You can also use Async Praw here , to skip the warning but it does not matter in this case .

 ---